jackarivera/rover_install/README.md

 The Robot Toolbox will have all sorts of features from configuring settings to launching nodes and even viewing robot data.

+All of this will be through a terminal user interface which means all of these tools can be accessed through ssh with a "graphical" interface.

 > :warning: This installer is not yet finished and may have no functionality or unforeseen consequences if used to install a robot at this point.
 Proceed with caution!

 | Features           | rover_tools | rover_install |